-The Edmondston-Alston House will be closed all day Saturday, May 11.
+The Edmondston-Alston House will be closed on Thanksgiving.

 The interior of the Edmondston-Alston House